The Trading Lifecycle

 The lifecycle of a trade is a process littered with actions that are triggered by events and must be completed by those involved.
 And these actions and events are often subject to manual processes, which in turn lead to costly inefficiencies, incomplete and incorrect information collection and reporting.

-Tokenovate’s platform for digital financial market infrastructure, and smart derivative contracts, addresses these problems through enabling programmatic lifecycle event management of the pre-trade to post-trade workflow for OTC and Exchange traded derivatives.
+Tokenovate’s platform for decentralised financial market infrastructure, and smart contracts, addresses these problems through enabling programmatic trade lifecycle management of the pre-trade to post-trade workflow for OTC and Exchange traded derivatives.

 Pre-Trade